Poodles and Doodles: Skin Reactivity and Allergies

 Grooming Frequency Can Help or Hurt the Skin Barrier

-Grooming is medical-adjacent for doodles: brushing, bathing, and clipping change friction, moisture, and how well topical treatments reach the skin.
-Over-bathing with harsh shampoos can strip oils and worsen dryness, while under-bathing can leave allergens and microbes trapped at the roots.
-The goal is a routine that supports barrier durability: clean enough to remove triggers, gentle enough to avoid creating new irritation.
+[Grooming is medical-adjacent](https://lapetitelabs.com/pages/grooming-tips-coat-health-dogs) for doodles: brushing, bathing, and clipping change friction, moisture, and how well topical care reaches the skin.
+Harsh, frequent baths strip oils and worsen dryness; under-bathing leaves allergens and microbes trapped at the roots.
+Aim for a routine that protects barrier durability — clean enough to remove triggers, gentle enough to avoid creating new irritation.

-What this looks like in a household plan: keep a consistent brushing schedule, dry the coat fully after baths and swims (especially feet and armpits), and use a comb to check for mats at skin level.
-Many goldendoodle coat problems start as tight mats that pull on skin and create low-grade inflammation.
-If a flare always follows grooming, it is worth noting the products used, the clip length, and whether the dog was fully dried—those details can change the outcome.
+In practice: keep a steady brushing schedule, dry the coat fully after baths and swims (especially feet and armpits), and comb to skin level to catch mats.
+Many goldendoodle coat problems start as tight mats that pull on skin and seed low-grade inflammation.
+If a flare always follows grooming, note the products, the clip length, and whether the dog was fully dried.

 Food Sensitivities: When Diet Is a Trigger, Not a Cure